How to prepare for your interview with NHSScotland

 Now might also be a good time to plan your journey, so that on the day you know exactly where you’re going.
 Aim to arrive early to give yourself plenty of time in case of traffic or transport delays.

-Recently, due to lockdown restrictions, we’ve been conducting interviews online.
+Recently, we’ve been conducting interviews online.
 If you’ve been invited to an online interview, read our blog post on our top 10 tips to prepare for your online interview with NHSScotland.

 Step 4: Presentation